benjaa-a11/studio/README.md

         "team1Logo": "https://...",
         "team2": "Team B Name",
         "team2Logo": "https://...",
-        "matchTimestamp": "June 20, 2025 at 4:00:00 PM UTC-3",
-        "channels": ["channel_id_1", "channel_id_2"]
+        "matchTimestamp": "(Timestamp) June 20, 2025 at 4:00:00 PM (Argentinian Time)", "channels": ["channel_id_1", "channel_id_2"]
     }
     ```
     - **`matchTimestamp`**: This is the most important field.
 It must be of type **`timestamp`** in Firestore.
-It determines when the match is shown.
+It determines when the match is shown. **Important:** When you select the date and time in the Firebase console, it will use your computer's local time zone.
+The application will correctly display it in Argentinian time (UTC-3).
 Matches will appear on the homepage if their start time is today and will disappear 3 hours after they have started.
     - **`channels`**: This must be an array of **strings**.
 Each string should be the document ID of a channel from your `channels` collection.
 The app will automatically fetch the channel name.

     ### How to Add a Match with a Timestamp